nicholasdly/salus/README.md

 # Security Identifier Search Engine (SISE)

+_This is my submission to my first hackathon, ShellHacks 2022, which I attended virtually!_

 Sleek yet simple; a security identifier search engine in Python using dynamic programming and sequence matching.

 - What is this project?